 The problem with the smartphone versions is that mobile phones don't have any way to detect or measure electromagnetic frequencies or atmospherics.
 The random numbers/words are instead generated using an algorithm, which doesn't take in to account any outside data from the device to manipulate results.

 Some app developers claim that any phone with magnetometer can detect magnetic field fluctuations.
 While this is true, it's not what a magnetometer is designed to do.
 The magnetometer is used to detect the Earth's natural magnetic field giving a phone its compass capability, that is used in conjunction with GPS and location services.

 Dedicated EMF meters like the very popular K-II meter are designed to detect electromagnetic fields produced by electrical currents that alternate at frequencies between 50-60Hz, like the AC power lines in our homes carry.
 Whereas the magnetometer in a phone only detects static fields that don't alternate, like the Earth's magnetic field.
 They are two completely different types of sensor.

 What's more, the phone would have to be completely still in order to give an accurate reading or it's movement in relation to magnetic north would trigger false positives.

 The creator of the Spirit Story Box app has said that his app is actually nothing more than an algorithmic random word generator, but the hope is that a spirit will know how to interfere with the app and force a word of their choosing rather than it dishing out a random word.

-My main issue with this is that as a living human I don't know enough about mobile phone technology and proprietary app development to be able to effect the outcome of a random word generator, so how come when we die we seem to suddenly acquire this knowledge?
+My main issue with this is that as a living human I don't know enough about mobile phone technology and proprietary app development to be able to affect the outcome of a random word generator, so how come when we die we seem to suddenly acquire this knowledge?